rdkcentral/Lightning-SDK/docs/plugins/profile.md

 ## Available Methods

 If you call one of the methods below *without* parameters, it returns the Profile information in the form of a *promise*.

-If you pass parameters, the method *updates* the Profile information.
+If you pass parameters, the method will *attempt to update* the Profile information.
+The information that can actually be updated, depends on the operator / platform.

 ### ageRating